List of Major League Soccer seasons

 Major League Soccer (MLS) is the top-flight professional men's soccer league in the United States and Canada.
 As of 2025, the league has 30 teams—27 in the United States and 3 in Canada—that are divided into the Eastern and Western conferences.
 The league schedule runs from spring to fall within a single calendar year unlike European leagues, which use a fall-to-spring schedule.
+Beginning in 2027, MLS will use a fall-to-spring schedule.
 The champion is determined by the MLS Cup and its playoffs, a postseason knockout tournament for the top teams in the regular season similar to those for other North American sports leagues.
 A separate trophy, the Supporters' Shield, is awarded by a fan-run organization to the team with the best record in the regular season.
 MLS has an average attendance of over 23,000 spectators at regular season matches and reached over 11 million total in 2024—among the highest for soccer leagues globally.

 The United States was awarded the right to host the 1994 World Cup after it agreed to a FIFA mandate to create a new professional soccer league; the last league of its kind had been the North American Soccer League, which ceased operations in 1985.
 MLS was established in 1993 and debuted with 10 teams in the 1996 season, primarily played at large American football venues.
 The league added its first expansion teams in 1998 and the first soccer-specific stadium opened the following year in Columbus, Ohio.
 MLS had financial issues by the end of the decade as attendance and television ratings declined from their peak in the inaugural season; two teams were folded prior to the 2002 season and the league faced a potential bankruptcy.
 It began expanding again in 2005 and more teams built their own soccer-specific stadiums; the league reached 16 teams in 2010 and grew further to 20 teams in 2015 and 26 teams in 2020.
 As of 2025, 22 of the league's 30 teams play in soccer-specific stadiums that range in capacity from 18,000 to 30,000 seats, while others use larger shared venues.